 -

 Key features & limitations: This is where you unlock most of the good stuff.
-You get unlimited exports, access to the more advanced AI features like Virtual Models and Product Staging, high-resolution downloads, and the ability to edit up to 50 images at once in Batch Mode.
-Each Pro plan comes with 3 seats, so you can bring a couple of team members on board.
+You get unlimited manual exports, advanced AI features like Virtual Models and Product Staging, 5× the free AI-credit allowance, high-resolution downloads, and up to 500 batch exports a month.

 The max plan